Shubham2194/AI_DevOps/promt_engineering/README.md

-## 1. Prompt Engineering
+# 📈 Prompt Engineering

-Understanding how to interact effectively with LLMs.
+Understanding how to interact effectively with Large Language Models (LLMs).

+Prompt Engineering is one of the most important foundational skills for working with AI systems.
+Better prompts help generate more accurate, structured, and cost-optimized outputs.

+---

-### Topics Covered
+# 📌 Topics Covered

 - Zero-shot prompting
 - Few-shot prompting
 - Multi-shot prompting